How Diet and Hydration Impact Your Karting Performance

 That way I’m not weighed down before getting back in the seat.

-But just to be clear on it, while I don’t have a big heavy meal at lunch, I often have many snacks across the day, even up to 5 or 6, every hour or so, to keep my glcemic index more consistent throughout the day.
+While I don’t have a big heavy meal at lunch, I often have many snacks across the day, even up to 5 or 6, every hour or so, to keep my glycemic index more consistent throughout the day.

 Hydration = Focus